 The Sacrificial Wooden Post used for Animal Sacrifice

 A stroll through the lanes of Sonepur would take you to different artisan streets.
-Beyond the Gundicha Temple on your way to Rameswara Temple at the confluence of Mahanadi and Tel there is Kumbhara (Potters) Pada (Street).
+Beyond the Gundicha Temple on your way to Rameswara Temple at the confluence of Mahanadi and Tel, there is Kumbhara (Potters) Pada (Street).
 Here one discovers the oldest surviving craft in human civilization untouched by time.
-The specialty here is the making of terracotta images of Lankapodi Hanuman (described earlier).
+The speciality here is the making of terracotta images of Lankapodi Hanuman (described earlier).

 From then on they have been traditionally weaving the tie and dye fabrics.
-In earlier time in the absence of chemical colours, vegetable dye was mainly used, which had limited colour range.
+In the earlier time in the absence of chemical colours, the vegetable dye was mainly used, which had a limited colour range.

-However, during 1960s a lot of fresh ideas were introduced with the initiative of visionary Padmashree Krutartha Acharya.
-Chemical dye was also introduced in the process, which led to increase the range of colour sheds and design variations.
-Bomkhai designs were introduced from Ganjam in late 1980s and early 1990s.
-One specialty of Sonepuri tradition is the intricate of motifs and designs unlike the tie and dye tradition of other parts of India.
+However, during the 1960s a lot of fresh ideas were introduced with the initiative of visionary Padmashree Krutartha Acharya.
+Chemical dye was also introduced in the process, which led to increasing in the range of colour sheds and design variations.
+Bomkhai designs were introduced from Ganjam in the late 1980s and early 1990s.
+One speciality of Sonepuri tradition is intricate of motifs and designs unlike the tie and dye tradition of other parts of India.

-Sonepur is mystic, where time moves in slow pace.
+Sonepur is mystic, where time moves at a slow pace.
 You can simply relax here leisurely for a couple of days strolling through its rural heartland among farmers, potters and fishermen all engaged in rustic folk settings and relishing delicious fresh organic food and lobsters fresh catch from rivers.